Poojabl26/Programming-Project/skills_and_wages/src/documentation/analysis.rst

 The information gain is based on the decrease in entropy after a dataset is split on an attribute.
 Constructing a decision tree is all about finding attribute that returns the highest information gain (i.e., the most homogeneous branches).We calculate the entropy using the defined entropy function.
 The dataset is then split on the different attributes.
 The entropy for each branch is calculated.
 Then it is added proportionally, to get total entropy for the split.
 The resulting entropy is subtracted from the entropy before the split.
 The result is the Information Gain, or decrease in entropy.

-Number of positives: Calcalates the number of positives and negative for further splitting
+Number of positives: Calculates the number of positives and negative for further splitting

-Create tree TDIDT: TDIDT(E, Atts, T, Node)
+Create tree TDIDT: TDIDT(E, Atts, T, Node): Now, with the information gain is a measure of how well a certain split is based on how well the classification accuracy is after the split.
+Here, a data set is split based on a condition of the parameter and the data associated with this is assigned to that particular group.
+The best node, i.e the node with the highest information gain is set as the node condition and the same steps are repeated until further split doesn't give any improvement which is called a leaf node.
+For this node, the predicted output is set based on majority voting.

 Classify :